 Local companies offer guided tours of some of the city’s best nightlife hot spots, and it’s one of the best ways to explore its unique atmosphere.
 Not to mention free shots!

 See Related: Things To Do On Brač Island, Croatia

 Address: Šetalište Luke Botića 3, 21000, Split, Croatia

-A great way to escape the hustle and bustle of the city center is to take a hike up Marjan Hill.
+A great way to find respite from the city center’s chaos is to hike up Marjan Hill.
 This popular recreational area features plenty of trails, gorgeous views overlooking the sparkling Adriatic Sea, and plenty of flora and fauna.
 Located just a short walk from the Old Town, Marjan Hill is easily accessible and makes for a great day out.

-Marjan Hill is one of Split’s most iconic landmarks, perfect for those looking to explore its natural beauty.
+Marjan Hill is one of Split’s most iconic landmarks, perfect for those exploring its natural beauty.
 The hill offers stunning views over the city and has plenty of walking trails through lush forests and plenty of wildlife to spot along the way.
 Plus, there are several lookouts where you can take in panoramic views of Split’s coastline.